rust-lang/this-week-in-rust/drafts/2016-05-16-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of the Week is [semantic-rs](https://github.com/semantic-rs/semantic-rs), which lets us update our project from the commandline ensuring semver compliance on the way.
-Thanks to [Florian Gilcher](https://users.rust-lang.org/users/skade) for the suggestion!
+This week's Crate of the Week is [cargo-profiler](https://github.com/pegasos1/cargo-profiler), which lets us profile our code directly from cargo using a variety of tools, notably valgrind's callgrind and cachegrind.
+Thanks to [kbknapp](https://users.rust-lang.org/users/kbknapp) for the suggestion!

 [Submit your suggestions for next week][submit_crate]!